Project Status: PLANNING

 Phone: 651-201-2257 |

-The Certificate of Need and Route Permit Application is available for viewing here.
+The Route Permit Application is available for viewing here.

 Anticipated Schedule